The boundary model for the continuous cohomology of Isom$^+(\mathbb{H}^n)$: Introduction

 \subsection{About the proof of Theorem \ref{iso}}

-We follow Bloch's approach by looking at the spectral sequences associated to the double complex $(C(G^{q+1},C^p)^G,d,\delta)$ (with differentials $d,\delta$ to be defined below in section 3).
-For $p>2$ we have $\eI_1^{p,q}=H^*_m(\mbox{SO}(n-2),C^{p-3})$, with SO$(n-2)$ the stabilizer of $3$ points in the boundary of hyperbolic space.
+Let $G=\text{Isom}^+(\Hn)$ and $C^p=C((\dH)^{p+1};\mathbb{R})$ the $G$-module of measurable functions $(\dH)^{p+1}\to\mathbb{R}$ identifying those which are equal almost everywhere.
+We follow Bloch's approach by looking at the spectral sequences associated to the double complex $(C(G^{q+1};C^p)^G,d,\delta)$ (with differentials $d,\delta$ to be defined below in Section 3).
+For $p>2$ we have $\eI_1^{p,q}=H^*_m(\mbox{SO}(n-2);C^{p-3})$, with SO$(n-2)$ the stabilizer of $3$ points in the boundary of hyperbolic space.
 In the case of $n=3$ this group is trivial and thus $\eI_1^{p,q}$ automatically vanishes for $q>0$.
 Because of this, in Bloch's proof for $n=3$ the fact that the spectral sequence degenerates at the second page already follows from looking at the first page.
-One would expect that $H^*_m(K,A)$ vanishes if $K$ is compact no matter what the coefficients $A$ are.
-However, if the coefficients $A$ are not locally convex there is no way to integrate over them so it is not possible to construct a coboundary in the usual way.
-Since $C((\partial\mathbb{H}^n)^{p-2},\mathbb{R})$ is a (non-locally convex) F-space it is not clear (how to prove) that $H^*_m(\mbox{SO}(n-2),C^{p-3})$ vanishes for $n>3$.
-Here we will instead prove that if a cocycle $[\alpha]\in \eI_1^{p,q}$ survives to the second page of the spectral sequence, i.e. if $\delta\alpha=d\lambda$, then it is cohomologeous in $\eI_2^{p,q}$ to a coboundary in ${}\eI_1^{p,q}$.
-As in the proof in \cite{AM} of the isomorphism between measurable and continuous cohomology in the case of Fr\'echet coefficients \cite[Theorem A]{AM}, we would like to show by dimension-shifting induction that each cocycle has a representative that is locally totally bounded.
+One would expect that $H^*_m(K;A)$ vanishes if $K$ is compact no matter what the coefficients $A$ are.
+However, if the coefficients $A$ are not locally convex there is no way to integrate over them so it is not possible to construct a coboundary by integration over the first variable.
+Since $C((\partial\mathbb{H}^n)^{p-2};\mathbb{R})$ is a (non-locally convex) F-space it is not clear (how to prove) that $H^*_m(\mbox{SO}(n-2);C^{p-3})$ vanishes for $n>3$.
+Here we will instead prove that if a cocycle $[\alpha]\in \eI_1^{p,q}$ survives to the second page of the spectral sequence, i.e. if $\delta\alpha=d\lambda$, then it is cohomologous in $\eI_2^{p,q}$ to a coboundary in ${}\eI_1^{p,q}$.
+As in the proof in \cite{AM} of the isomorphism between measurable and continuous cohomology in the case of Fr\'echet coefficients \cite[Theorem A]{AM}, we would like to show by dimension-shifting induction that each cohomology class has a representative that is locally totally bounded.
 In fact, by a double induction argument, we will show that this is the case for a cocycle in $\eI_2^{p,q}$.
-The first step of this dimension-shifting induction argument is Proposition \ref{bounded} that implies in particular that all cocycles in $(C^p)^G$ have essentially bounded representatives, which is the second part of Theorem \ref{iso}.
+The first step of this dimension-shifting induction argument (Proposition \ref{bounded}) implies in particular that all cocycles in $(C^p)^G$ are cohomologous to essentially bounded cocycles, which is the second part of Theorem \ref{iso}.
+It is not known if Theorem \ref{iso} generalizes to all semisimple Lie groups $G$ with Furstenberg boundary $G/P$.
+Examples indicate that this might be the case.
+In \cite{Go1}, \cite{Go2} Goncharov defines measurable cocycles on the space of flags $\mathcal{F}l(\mathbb{C}^m)$ representing the Borel classes in $H_c^{2n-1}(\mathrm{SL}_m(\mathbb{C});\mathbb{R})$ for $n=2,3$ and $m\geq 2n-1$ using the classical di- and trilogarithm.
+These cocycles are all bounded and therefore give further evidence for the conjecture (\cite{Du}, \cite{Mon2}) that the comparison map between continuous bounded cohomology and continuous cohomology is an isomorphism for all semisimple connected Lie groups with finite center.
+This has so far only been established in a few cases.
+For degree 2 it was proven by Burger and Monod in \cite{BM}.
+In degree 3 and 4 it has been proven for $\mathrm{SL}_2(\mathbb{R})$ by Burger-Monod \cite{BM2} and Hartnick-Ott \cite{HO} respectively.
+For $\text{Isom}^+(\mathbb{H}^n)$, injectivity in degree $3$ was so far only known for $n=2$ by Burger-Monod \cite{BM} and for $n=3$ by Bloch's result. \\\\ Corollary \ref{inj} also follows from a simpler argument which only uses some basic properties of hyperbolic space and the injectivity in degree 3 for $\text{Isom}^+(\mathbb{H}^3)$.
+This method of proof also gives a stability result for the isometry group $\text{Isom}(\mathbb{H}^n_{(\mathbb{C})})$ of real (or complex) hyperbolic space. \begin{Th} If $k+1\leq n$ then there exists an injection